Compelling reasons to protect these habitats have surfaced in recent years as we begin to understand more about mangroves.

 Along with absorbing excess carbon, mangrove forests remove pollution from the soil, including toxic heavy metal.
 Mangrove forests therefore purify the water that flows out to the ocean.
 Without this process, contaminated water would spill into the sea, affecting the food chains for marine life, which in return could poison humans through consumption.

-The shrimp farmers recognized that using chemical fertilizers, pesticides, disinfectants and antibiotics is not the best way to rear the largest yields of shrimp.
-Instead, a more natural solution seemed to work better.
+The shrimp farmers recognised that using chemical fertilisers, pesticides, disinfectants and antibiotics is not the best way to rear the largest yields of shrimp.
+Instead, a more natural solution is working better.

 Tree-climbing fish, or mudskippers, live on mangrove mudflats.